Ellise

-Ellise Mariana Gitas (born September 10, 1998), known mononymously as Ellise, is an American singer and songwriter.
+Ellise Mariana Gitas (born September 10, 1998), known mononymously as Ellise, is an Iraqi-American singer and songwriter.
 She is known for her dark-pop influenced songs and her Halloween themed extended plays.
 Her debut studio album, Chaotic, was released in 2021.

 Early life

 Ellise was born in Foster City, California.
 Her mother moved to the United States from Iraq at 15 years old.
 She grew up living with her parents and younger brother, who is also a producer and a musician.
 After attaining her high school diploma from Monte Vista High School, she moved to Los Angeles to pursue a career as a singer, when she was age 17.

 Career

 In 2016, she was selected for the Uproxx Uncharted series.
 She worked with producer Chris Seefried in the series to create her debut single, "Break Down".
 She was also a finalist of the 2016 iHeartRadio Rising Star Competition.
 In July, she performed at her first major concert at an unveiling of new rides at Luna Park.
 She released an EDM single titled "Dominoes" and the music video was directed by Paul Boyd.

 In 2018, she left her former record label, Grange records.
 During this period, she independently released the dark-pop singles "Love Made Me Do It", "Fight!", and "Pinky Promise".
 Tracks "Nightmares" and "911" enjoyed the most success.
 This was followed by the release of her debut extended play (EP), Can You Keep a Secret.
 In 2019, she released her second EP Under My Bed.
 Her brother produced some of the song in the EP.

 In 2021, she got signed to Empire Records, under which she released her debut album Chaotic.
 She was featured in Iggy Azalea's album The End of an Era, on the track "Day 3 in Miami".
 She released her third EP, Letting The Wolf In.
 In November, she collaborated with DeathbyRomy and Mothica on a remix for the song "Soul Sucker", originally from the EP.
 She was featured by Savage Ga$p on his debut album title track The Long Halloween.

 In 2022, she signed to AWAL.
 Erik Ron produced "Black Balloons" and in 2023, "Half a Heart".
 She also released the single "Did It Hurt" in 2023.
 The same year, she collaborated with Ashley Sienna on the song "Pretty in the Dark", and then on "Pity Party" with Neoni.